bsharitt/resume/resume.md

 **Franklin American Mortgage Company - Linux Systems Engineer**
 *08/2014 - 06/2017*
 * Develop and manage key components of the automated orchestration infrastructure to for creation of dev, qa, and prod environments
-* Write code in Ruby, Perl, Python, JavaScript, Go and shell script
+* Write code in Ruby, Perl, Python, JavaScript, and shell script
 * Support AWS and VMWare platforms
 * Linux and Windows system administration
 * Configuration management with Chef